Gavair/Geolife-way-of-travel-prediction-using-PySpark/README.md

 # Geolife-way-of-travel-prediction-using-PySpark
-Stracturing huge amount of data and prediction transport that users used to move.
+Structuring huge amount of data and prediction transport that users used to move.